eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 This is not a concept I have ever heard of anyone defining, but it's my post, so I get to make it up!
 At its core, a typical Condorcet method assumes the ability to give a full ranking of all available candidates if the voter is able to.
 Please excuse me for a moment while I move the goalpost.

 > **Definition:** A *Generalized Condorcet method* (GCM) is a voting system where voters can rank all candidates, with ties allowed, among some predetermined number of tiers, with no other restrictions.
-If a voter ranks candidate X strictly over candidate Y, then that voter casts a vote for X in the X vs Y matchup.
-If a voter ranks candidate X in the same tier as Y, they abstain in the matchup.
+If a voter ranks candidate $X$ strictly over candidate $Y$, then that voter casts a vote for $X$ in the $X$ vs $Y$ matchup.
+If a voter ranks candidate $X$ in the same tier as $Y$, they abstain in the matchup.
 If there is a candidate who wins all of their matchups, then that candidate is declared the Condorcet winner and *must* win.
 We denote a GCM with $k\geq 2$ tiers as $C_k$.
 If there is no limit on the number of tiers, then we denote it as $C_\infty$.

 If $k$ is smaller than the number of candidates, then a voter will necessarily have to express some number of ties, by the Pigeonhole principle.